nhsconnect/Events-Management/pages/overview/overview_release_notes.md

 - [Event Publication](publication_requirements.html)
 - [Event Receiver Requirements](/receiver_requirements.html)

-THE EMS Event Message Bundle Structure page has been update to include clarification on the use of absolute URL references to Organization resources via the [FHIR ODS Lookup API](https://developer.nhs.uk/apis/ods).
+The EMS Event Message Bundle Structure page has been update to include clarification on the use of absolute URL references to Organization resources via the [FHIR ODS Lookup API](https://developer.nhs.uk/apis/ods).

 **Error Handling**